dzianisv/BaseCamp/notes/notes.md

 - World State: Represents the entire Ethereum network, including all accounts and their associated storage.
 - Accounts: Entities that interact with the Ethereum network, including Externally Owned Accounts (EOAs) and Contract Accounts.
 - Storage: A key-value store associated with each contract account, containing the contract's state and data.
 - Execution Stack: A last-in, first-out (LIFO) data structure for temporarily storing values during opcode execution.
+Used for **holding function arguments, local variables, and intermediate values during function execution**

 - Memory: A runtime memory used by smart contracts during execution.
 - Program Counter: A register that keeps track of the position of the next opcode to be executed.